PCB Design Guidelines for Using a TVS Diode for Transient Protection

 In a PCB layout, a few important guidelines must be adhered to for TVS diodes to function efficiently.

 Avoid connecting both the TVS diode and the transceiver to a similar ground.
 This may cause the surge to be channeled to the digital ground, thus causing a ground bounce.
-Instead, the TVS diode should be connected to chassis ground with a low impedance trace.
+Instead, the transient voltage suppressor should be connected to chassis ground with a low impedance trace.
 If this is not possible, the inductance of the single ground plane must be minimized to prevent ground bounce.

 Place TVS diode near the edge of the PCB.